microsoft/code-with-engineering-playbook/docs/continuous-delivery/readme.md

 Rolling back releases can get tricky, especially when database record/object changes occur in result of your deployment (*either inadvertently or intentionally*).
 If there are no data changes which need to be backed out, then you can simply trigger a new release candidate for the last known production version and promote that release along your CD pipeline.

-For rollback scenarios involving data changes, there are several approaches to mitigating this which fall outside of the scope of this guide.
+For rollback scenarios involving data changes, there are several approaches to mitigating this which fall outside the scope of this guide.
 Some involve database record versioning, time machining database records / objects, etc. All data files and databases should be backed up prior to each release so they could be restored.
 The mitigation strategy for this scenario will vary across our projects.
 The expectation is that this mitigation strategy should be covered as part of your release strategy.

 Another approach to consider when designing your release strategy is [deployment rings](https://docs.microsoft.com/en-us/azure/devops/migrate/phase-rollout-with-rings?view=azure-devops).
 This approach simplifies rollback scenarios while limiting the impact of your release to end-users by gradually deploying and validating your changes in production.